 Looking for a charging station for a single phone?
 The Anker PowerWave wireless charging stand is a great option.
 It's one of our all-time favorite wireless chargers, and it's capable of charging most Qi-compatible devices at their maximum charging speed.
 It also doubles as an excellent phone stand with the ability to charge your phone in either portrait or landscape modes.
 It has a simple and clean look, with a base that's entirely covered in a non-slip material to keep it from moving around when you don't want it to.

 Of course, if you need to charge multiple devices at once, you'll need to look elsewhere.
 The PowerWave also offers a slower charge than many wired options, which typically outpace wireless alternatives.
 Additionally, it's not the most stable; we found it tipped forward fairly easily, and your smartphone can slide out when bumped, particularly if it isn't in a rubberized case, as there is no non-slip cushioning for your phone.
 The PowerWave stand is still a great bargain option if you want a compact and portable charging stand for a single Qi-compatible smartphone.

 Why You Should Trust Us

 Our USB charging station review is spearheaded by David Wise.
 David has extensive experience with digital circuits and lithium batteries.
 This expertise contributed to the design and implementation of our comprehensive side-by-side charging station showdown.
-He has also reviewed and tested hundreds of tech products for GearLab, including portable battery banks, wireless chargers, and other battery-powered consumer devices.
+He has also tested hundreds of tech products for GearLab, including portable battery banks, wireless chargers, and other battery-powered consumer devices.
 All of this gives him plenty of experience — and opinions — when it comes to the best USB charging products currently available.